Humbly Homemade

 Two slices of German applesauce cake on black plates next to apples.

-And while traditional Apfelstreuselkuchen (apple streusel cake) is baked in a rectangular or square shape, I like baking it in a round baking pan, to create beautiful triangle slices.
+And while traditional Apfelstreuselkuchen (apple streusel cake) is baked in a rectangular or square shape, I like baking it in a round baking pan, to create beautiful triangle slices, similar to my glazed apple fritter cake.

 Two slices of German applesauce cake next to the rest of the cake on a cake stand.